openSUSE/openSUSE-git/git-native-packaging.md

 conflicts.
 All that's needed is the tree of the top commit in a submission.

-That requirement can be implemented as a merge strategy.
 Git already has an _ours_ strategy built in that produces a merge commit that does not actually merge the other side but keeps referring to the current tree.
-What's needed here is a 'theirs' strategy that ignores the current tree and just refers to the one submitted.
+What's basically needed from the point of view of the factory branch is a 'theirs' strategy that ignores the current tree and just refers to the one submitted.

 Such a strategy can be implemented as a small helper script: